What Happens under Normal Conditions?

 Normal testicles form early in a baby boy's growth.
 They form in the lower belly (abdomen), but descend, or "drop," into the scrotum toward the end of pregnancy.
 Normal testicles attach themselves with stretchable tissue in the bottom of the scrotum.
 This is controlled by the baby's normal hormones.

 What are Undescended Testicles?

 It's important not to confuse undescended testicles with "retractile" testicles.
-After six months of age, a male child has a reflex that temporarily pulls the testicles up to protect them when he's cold or frightened.
+After 6 months of age, a male child has a reflex that temporarily pulls the testicles up to protect them when he's cold or frightened.
 These testicles are in the scrotum at other times and don't need treatment.
 Only testicles that are truly undescended need treatment.
 A pediatric urologist can tell the difference with a physical exam.

-The testicles need to be two to three degrees cooler than normal body temperature to make sperm.
+The testicles need to be 2 to 3 degrees cooler than normal body temperature to make sperm.
 The scrotum is many degrees cooler than body temperature, and so is the ideal place for the testicle.
 Testicles that don't drop into the scrotum won't work normally.
 The longer the testicles are too warm, the lower chances are that the sperm in that testicle will mature normally.
 This can be a cause of infertility, especially when both testicles are affected.

 Undescended testicles are also linked to a higher risk of:

 - Testicular cancer in adulthood (though the risk is still less than 1 in 100)